kingsdigitallab/kdl/frontend/src/blog/migration-to-eresearch.md

 To date, we have successfully migrated the majority of our approximately 85 projects, with only four remaining.
-For these remaining projects, we have implemented static copies to ensure continued access, to their public interfaces, while we complete their full migration, albeit with limited functionality.
+For these remaining projects, we have implemented static copies to ensure continued access to their public interfaces, while we complete their full migration, albeit with limited functionality.

 ## Project Scope and Challenges